 When you think about it, pergolas are better than arbors and gazebos because of their unique roofing systems.

-So why would you need a roofed pergola?
+Why would you need a roofed pergola?

 Well, for starters, because it is uniquely designed to let some sunlight shine through while also providing partial shelter and shade in a garden or patio.
 It’s the perfect addition to the outdoors as it allows you to enjoy nature while dealing with changing weather conditions.